pryazhnikov/dotfiles/.github/CONTRIBUTING.md

 ## CLI commands

 All CLI commands are stored at `bin/` directory.
-Each command file MUST be added into files whitelist at `install.py` to be deployed into `~/bin/`.
+Each command file MUST be added into files allow list at `install.py` to be deployed into `~/bin/`.

 It's a good idea to use emoji at CLI commands output to make it easier to read.